Lost policy finder: Q&A.

 How can I submit a request for information about a lost policy?

-You can submit a request online by completing the below information.
-You must be the owner, executor or administrator of the deceased estate or a member of the deceased’s immediate family, which would include the deceased’s spouse, domestic partner, child, grandchild, parent, grandparent, sibling, closest living relative.
+You can submit a request online by completing the information below.
+You must be the owner, executor or administrator of the deceased estate or a member of the deceased’s immediate family, which would include the deceased’s spouse, domestic partner, child, grandchild, parent, grandparent, sibling, or closest living relative.

 What do I need to submit a search?

 Basic information about the deceased, including name, date of birth, date of death, and last known address is needed.

 New York Life will review its policy records to identify a policy, contract, or certificate on which the deceased was the insured or owner, regardless of the state the policy was issued in.
 This does not search for group life policies (i.e., policies provided through employment).

 If New York Life identifies the existence of a policy, annuity, or certificate on which the deceased was the insured or owner and you are the beneficiary under the identified policy, contract, or certificate, we will contact you directly within 30 days of receipt of the request.
 If required, we will provide you with additional paperwork to process any death proceeds due.